Fort Worth / Keller, TX

 LANAP

-LANAP (Laser Assisted New Attachment Procedure) is the only FDA approved laser treatment of periodontal disease.
+LANAP (Laser Assisted New Attachment Procedure) is the only FDA-approved laser treatment of periodontal disease.
 The LANAP process involves the removal of infected tissue surrounding the tooth’s root to reduce inflammation and reverse periodontal disease using a dental laser.
 Although it produces similar results to a scaling and root planning procedure, there are times when LANAP is able to reach infected tissue that would not be possible using traditional methods.
-Additional benefits include improved accuracy, reduced need for general anesthetic, and a faster healing time.
+Additional benefits include improved accuracy, reduced need for general anesthesia, and a faster healing time.

 More on LANAP >